Sergio Momesso: Vancouver Canucks

 At the trade deadline in 1991, the Blues dealt Momesso to the Vancouver Canucks in a six-player deal along with Geoff Courtnall, Cliff Ronning, and Robert Dirk in exchange for Garth Butcher and Dan Quinn.
 The trade would turn out to favour Vancouver, as all four players they acquired would be significant contributors for several seasons.
 Momesso got his Canuck career off to a fine start, recording 6 goals in 11 games to help the team on a successful late-season push to qualify for the playoffs.

 Momesso's stay in Vancouver would be the longest stop of his career.
 Through his first two seasons with the Canucks, he largely played on a line with Jim Sandlak and former St. Louis teammate Cliff Ronning, with the two large wingers, Sandlak and Momesso, used to create space for centre Ronning.
 As a result, the line would be known as "the Twin Towers."
 In 1991–92, he played some of the best hockey of his career, finishing with 20 goals and 43 points despite missing 26 games due to injury.
 In 1992–93, he had another solid year with 18 goals and 38 points, as well as a career-high 200 penalty minutes.

 1993–94 would be a struggle for Momesso, as he finished with just 27 points, his lowest total since 1989.
-However, he redeemed himself in the 1994 playoffs, as his strong physical play on a line with Martin Gelinas and Nathan LaFayette was one of the catalysts for Vancouver's run to the Stanley Cup Finals.
+However, he redeemed himself in the 1994 playoffs, as his strong physical play on a line with Martin Gelinas and Nathan LaFayette was one of the catalysts for Vancouver's run to the Stanley Cup Final.
 Along the way, he scored an overtime winner in the second round of the playoffs against the Dallas Stars.